Can Face Masks Cause Yeast Infections?

 The good news is you can usually treat a yeast infection at home, using topical products.
 Dr. Palep recommends over-the-counter antifungal medications like miconazole, clotrimazole, or lotrimin.
 She warns that you should never use serums and oils on a yeast infection as they could worsen the condition.

 Contact Spring Street Dermatology in Manhattan, New York Today

 A yeast infection could be an unwanted byproduct of mask-wearing, but the good news is that if you catch it early, it can be treated easily with simple over-the-counter topical medications.
-If you are concerned about any changes to your skin as a result of your mask, contact our office today to schedule an appointment.
+If you are concerned about any changes to your skin as a result of your mask or are interested in medical or cosmetic dermatology treatments, contact our office today to schedule an appointment.